At the University of Calgary, we believe you and we’re ready to support you

 What is sexual and gender-based violence?

-Sexual and gender-based violence is a public health problem that has far reaching impacts and causes significant trauma for the physical, mental, emotional and sexual health of individuals and communities.
+Sexual and gender-based violence is a public health issue that has far-reaching impacts and causes significant trauma.
+Not only does it affect the physical, mental, sexual and emotional health of the individuals who directly experience the violence, but it can also have long-lasting and negative health, social and economic effects that span generations, impacting families and sometimes entire communities.

-Every survivor has the right to be treated with dignity and respect and not to be discriminated against based on gender identity or expression, age, race or ethnicity, ability or any other identity factor.
+Survivors of sexual and gender-based violence have the right to be treated with dignity and respect.
+They should not be discriminated against based on gender identity or expression, age, race or ethnicity, ability, or any other identity factor.

 If you have been affected by sexual and gender-based violence, we believe you and we are here for you.
 The university’s Sexual and Gender-Based Violence Support Office can connect you with services, inform you of your rights, help you think through options, or simply listen.